SaltineChips/AgentSmithCoin/README.md

 AgentSmithCoin is a blockchain project with the goal of offering Chris Chappel something to laugh about!
 We hope that you enjoy this silly thing!

 ### Blockchain Technology
 Blockchain technology has the capabilities to change a variety of things in the world and can also be the backbone of a new internet.
 One place that blockchain technology has not had an impact on yet is website on the blockchain.
-However, AgentSmithCoin is trying to change that and is well on their way to doing so.
+However, AgentSmithCoin is a fan made blockchain to support the awesome folks at America Uncovered/China Uncensored.

 ### Custom Difficulty Retarget Algorithm “VRX”
 VRX is designed from the ground up to integrate properly with the Velocity parameter enforcement system to ensure users no longer receive orphan blocks.